Translating Your App Content

 Translatable texts in MyFirstModule

-Translate Cancel, Delete, and Edit into Russian
+Translate Cancel and Edit Order into Chinese

 8. Click Translate to save the current translations.

-9. Close the dialog box.
+9. Click Close to close the dialog box.

-6.2 Dealing With More Complex Translations
+Dealing With More Complex Translations

 Sometimes a single word in the source language does not have a single translation in the destination language.

-To deal with this situation, follow the steps below:
+To handle this, follow the steps below:

-2. In the Source text contains field, enter Order.
+2. In the Search field, enter Order.

 All source texts containing the word 'order' with the locations of the text 'order' shown

-4. In the Show occurrence section, the Object column shows that one of the locations of the text Order is the Action button ‘actionButton3’ on the Product_NewEdit page.
-This is the button we added to allow the end-user to order the product.
+4. In the Show occurrence field, the Object column shows that one of the locations of the text Order is the Action button ‘actionButton3’ on the Product_NewEdit page.
+This is the button added to allow the end-user to order the product.
 To confirm this, double-click the row of Action button ‘actionButton3’.

 Order button on Product New Edit page